-This is quite the rare find a completely original 1959 Jaguar XK150!
-Part of an estate sale a couple years ago before which it had been stored for the past 40 years!
-Over $3000 has been invested to get this Jaguar running, driving and stopping perfectly.
-The opportunity to own an original Jaguar XK150 as nice as this does not come around often.
+Completely original 1959 Jaguar XK150!
+Part of a recent estate sale before which it had been stored for the past 40 years!
+Over $3k has been invested to get this Jaguar running, driving and stopping perfectly.
+The opportunity to own an original XK150 as nice as this does not come around often.
 Take a look around and give me a call with any questions.
 John Snell

 Mayfair 020 7125 1400 | Maldon 01621 879579 Jaguar XK150 S 3.8 Fixed Head Coupe.
 Black with Tan hide.
 One of only 118 right hand drive 3.8 S fixed head coupes built.
 An original matching numbers UK right hand drive example.
 Original factory colour specification.
 One lady owner until 2007.
 Retrieved from over 35 years in heated storage by its second owner.
 57,311 miles from new, original registration number.
 Major recommissioning by JD Classics including full bare metal repaint, cylinder head overhaul, engine bay detailing, suspension overhaul, new brakes, stainless steel wire wheels and new tyres, full rechrome.
 Superb original interior with optional factory wood rim steering wheel.
 A rare and correct example in superb condition.
 Please contact us for more details.